 Trumps Healthcare Plan Explained

-President Trump basically did not offer a health care plan to replace the Affordable Care Act.
-Although there were portions of it replaced it to this date has not been repealed or replaced.
+Despite his promise to do so, President Trump did not offer a comprehensive health care plan to replace the Affordable Care Act.
+While certain portions of the ACA were repealed, as of today, the law has not been fully replaced or repealed.

 Trumpcare Vs Obamacare Explained